 However, this app has received the lowest reviews of any we have looked at.
 Most of these negative reviews seem to deal with buggy software that causes the app to crash, so it may only be a temporary issue.

-Our suggestion?
 Download several meditation apps and take advantage of their free trials.
 It shouldn’t take much experimentation to learn what platform is the best fit for you.